 The governmental system of the U.S. can be said to be both successful and not successful.
-The U.S. is a super power in the world today but, at the same time, the economy today is taking hard hits as it did during the great depression in the 1930s (Higgs, 2009).
+The U.S. is a superpower in the world today, but, at the same time, the economy today is taking hard hits as it did during the great depression in the 1930s (Higgs, 2009).
 One of the jobs of Congress was to secure a functional sound economy (Patterson, 2008).
-Is the recent economy crash the sign of an unsuccessful government system of is it just part of the struggles of a young nation?
+Is the recent economy crash the sign of an unsuccessful government system, or is it just part of the struggles of a young nation?

-According to Weingast (2005) constitutions fail in democracies all around the world.
-This shows that indeed our system of government has been successful of sorts.
-Had the government not been made the way our forefathers had planed the U.S. constitution may have failed years ago.
+According to Weingast (2005), constitutions fail in democracies all around the world.
+This shows that indeed our system of government has been successful to a degree.
+Had the government not been made the way our forefathers had planned, the U.S. Constitution may have failed years ago.
 A constitution has to be self-governing in that it gives the will to political leaders to follow the provisions it provides (Weingast, 2005).

-The U.S. constitution provides provisions of the government system such as the division of government into three separate branches.
-Thus far that government has not denied U.S. citizens of liberty, property, and commerce maintaining the survival of the U.S. constitution (Weingast, 2005).
-The above mentioned shows that despite economic hurdles the government system of the U.S. has been successful.
+The U.S. Constitution provides provisions of the government system such as the division of government into three separate branches.
+Thus far that government has not denied U.S. citizens of liberty, property, and commerce maintaining the survival of the U.S. Constitution (Weingast, 2005).
+The above-mentioned shows that despite the economic hurdles the government system of the U.S. has been successful.

 Strong federal Government or States' Rights

-Then, opponents to federalism feared that a strong national government would be created and that the states would be shoved aside.
-Patrick Henry, a believer in state-centered government, was angered that constitution stated "We the people" instead of "We the States." on the other hand, those who favored federalism realized that under the Articles of Confederation the government was developed by the states for the states and not by the people for the people (Patterson, 2008).
+Then, opponents to federalism feared that a strong national government would be created and the states would be shoved aside.
+Patrick Henry, a believer in state-centered government, was angered that the constitution stated, "We the people," instead of, "We the States." on the other hand, those who favored federalism realized that under the Articles of Confederation the government was developed by the states for the states and not by the people for the people (Patterson, 2008).

-Nowadays, not so much conflict exists and the states work more with the national government.
-As seen with the welfare program such as the Great Society program, the national government has more power over polices that were once meant only for states.
+Nowadays, not so much conflict exists, and the states work more with the national government.
+As seen with welfare programs such as the Great Society, the national government has more power over policies that were once meant only for states.
 Devolution has also begun in that the national government has to pass down some of its power to the states (Patterson, 2008).
 So as opposed to when the framers were developing the constitution when there was a clear divide between favoring a strong national government and states' government, in modern times there seems to be a trend of favoring both sides with much less conflict.

 Designed More Efficiently

-One Solution could be put this way: the founders wanted protection from the way European nations ruled, corruption, failure, and abuse of European Christendom.
+One Solution could be put this way--the founders wanted protection from the way European nations ruled, corruption, failure, and abuse of European Christendom.
 The founders wanted to fix the problems of present America.
-This may have distracted them and had they not been distracted, maybe they could have focused more on certain provisions which could have led to more clarity in some provisions (Noll, 2007).
-However, by creating the three branches of government, our forefathers have insured or insured the success that our country has elevated too.
+This may have distracted them.
+Had they not been distracted, maybe they could have focused more on certain provisions which could have led to more clarity in some provisions (Noll, 2007).
+However, by creating the three branches of government, our forefathers ensured the success that our country has elevated too.

 Constitution of the United States of America.
 (2009).
 In Encyclopedia Britannica.
 Retrieved from, http://www.search.eb.com.ezproxy.apollolibrary.com/eb/article-9026012